Parliamentary dissolution (France): Table summarizing use of dissolution before the Fifth Republic

+The July 1830 chamber—which was immediately dissolved by the King before even convening—should have been the sixth legislature of the Restoration.
+After the dissolution order was declared null and void following the Revolution of July 1830, the chamber elected in July met and became the first legislature of the July Monarchy.; The Revolution of July 1830 prevented the election from taking place, and the Saint-Cloud Ordinances—including the one dissolving the Chamber—were subsequently declared null and void.; Strictly speaking, this was not a parliamentary dissolution in the traditional sense of the term: in the context of the Revolution of 1848, the interim government decided to convene a Constituent Assembly, elected by universal suffrage.
+It therefore needed to dissolve the previous chamber to do so—but the dissolution was thus made outside the functioning of the regime provided for by the Charter of 1830.; As was the case during the Revolution of 1848, the interim government appointed following the proclamation of the Republic dissolved the entire parliament (upper and lower chambers) outside constitutional rules.
+Strictly speaking, this was not a parliamentary dissolution.; This election did not follow the dissolution of 1870, but a request from the German Empire, which was occupying the country.; The dissolution was followed by the crisis of May 16, 1877.;

 During the Fifth Republic

 Dissolution under the Constitution of 1958

 Michel Debré, Keeper of Seals in 1958, one of the main drafters of the 1958 Constitution.

 The right of dissolution is provided for in Article 12 of the Constitution:The President of the Republic may, after consultation with the Prime Minister and the Speakers of the Assemblies, dissolve the National Assembly.

 A general election shall be held at least twenty days and at most forty days after the dissolution.

 The National Assembly shall convene de jure on the second Thursday following its election.
 If this meeting takes place outside the period set aside for the ordinary session, a session shall be automatically declared for a period of fifteen days.

 A new dissolution shall not be carried out in the year following such election.

 —Article 12 of the Constitution of 1958.This is an extremely simple mechanism—a "quasi-discretionary power" of the President of the Republic—in contrast to that found in the Constitution of 1946.
 Indeed, the only constitutional requirement was that he first consult the Prime Minister and the two speakers of the parliamentary chambers, whose advice he did not even need to follow.
 The exercise of the right of dissolution was one of the prerogatives exempt from countersignature by the government under Article 19 of the Constitution.

 There were, however, three relatively important limitations: